Sketch In, Sketch Out: Accelerating both Learning and Inference for Structured Prediction with Kernels: BACKGROUND

-The first expression can be obtained by applying a representer theorem in vv-RKHS \citep{micchelli2005learning} and solving the resulting quadratic program.
-The second expression can be seen as a re-writing of the first one as highlighted in \citet[Lemma~17]{Ciliberto2016} and may also be related to the conditional kernel empirical mean embedding \cite{grunewalder2012}.
+where $\widehat{H}=\SY^\# \SX \big(\empcovx + \lambda I\big)^{-1}$.
+The latter expression can be seen as a re-writing of the first \citep{Ciliberto2016}, echoing the KDE equations with finite-dimensional feature maps \citep{cortes2005}.
+It can also be related to the conditional kernel empirical mean embedding \citep{grunewalder2012}.

-The final estimator $\hat{f}$ is computed using the weighted expression in \cref{eq:ridge_est_alpha} to benefit from the kernel trick:
+The final estimator $\hat{f}$ is computed using the expression in \eqref{eq:ridge_est_alpha}, in order to benefit from the kernel trick: